droofner/coin_changer_kata/readme.md

 I ran the test and it worked.
 Now I wanted to run a test to for 2 cents to return a hash with 2 pennies I just changed the code for the 1 penny to have the penny = to cents instead of 1 this way it will return enough cents up to 4
-Now I'm want to test for 5 cents to return 1 nickel so I wrote another if statement saying  if cents >=5 the change hash would be a nickel which  is equal to 5 cents.
+Now I'm wanting to test for 5 cents to return 1 nickel so I wrote another if statement saying  if cents >=5 the change hash would be a nickel which  is equal to 5 cents.
 Now I tested for 6 cents to return 1 nickel and 1 penny, It didn't so I had to change the code a little I added to the code so the cents hash would take the nickle out of the change and put the amount of pennies needed to make the rest of the change.
-Testing for 10 cents to return a dime so I wrote another if statement saying if cents >= 10 the hash would return a dime which is = 10 cents
+Testing for 10 cents to return a dime so I wrote another if statement saying if cents >= 10 the hash would return a dime which is = 10 cents next I tested for 11 cents to return 1 dime and 1 penny I changed the code by add cents to remove the dime then put the rest of the change